School of Nursing

 Accelerated Baccalaureate Nursing Program

-Lacey Gentry, DNP, RN, Director of Accelerated BSN Program – Oxford Site
+Lacey Gentry, DNP, APRN, Director of Accelerated BSN Program – Oxford Site

 The purpose of the Accelerated Baccalaureate Program is to prepare nurses at an accelerated pace for entry-level professional practice and to provide a solid foundation for graduate study.
 The accelerated program is a continuous curriculum designed for students who have a prior baccalaureate degree in another field.
 Students complete a continuous 3-semester, 12-month curriculum.
 Students in the Oxford site program are admitted annually for fall semester entry.
 Students in the Jackson campus program are admitted annually for spring semester entry.
 All students must complete 62 hours of prerequisite course credits prior to entering the program.
-A problem-based and/or team-based learning methodology is used for course delivery in the Accelerated BSN Program option.
+Active learning teaching strategies are used for course delivery in the Accelerated BSN Program option.

 The baccalaureate degree program in nursing, the master's degree program in nursing, the Doctor of Nursing Practice program and the post-graduate APRN certificate program in nursing at the University of Mississippi Medical Center is accredited by the Commission on Collegiate Nursing Education (http://www.aacnnursing.org/CCNE).